Off the Beaten Path in Luang Prabang

-Use this page as a starting point for a Luang Prabang walking tour, a free self-guided route, or the Roamee app for Luang Prabang.
+Use this page as a starting point for a Luang Prabang walking tour, a free route, or the Roamee app for Luang Prabang.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Luang Prabang for the well-known temples and culture attractions, but the most memorable moments happen off the main path.
 Side streets one block from Morning Alms Giving Ceremony, residential quarters, quiet courtyards — these are the parts of Luang Prabang that feel genuine.
 Places like Traditional Arts and Ethnology Centre and Ock Pop Tok Living Crafts Centre are the kind of spots locals would actually recommend.